cloudfoundry-attic/cloudfoundry.org/middleman/source/jobs/index.html.md

 # Jobs

-The Cloud Foundry Foundation is currently looking for amazingly smart, high energy people to join the team.
+The Cloud Foundry Foundation is currently looking for amazingly smart, high energy people to join the team in the positions listed below.
 To apply, please email <a href="mailto:jobs@cloudfoundry.org">jobs@cloudfoundry.org</a>.

 ## <a name="evangelist"></a>Technical Evangelist